Industrial Engineer

 Undergraduate degree programs in industrial engineering are offered by:

-Professional engineers design, construct, evaluate, advise, monitor and report on the performance of materials, equipment, systems, works, processes and structures.
+Professional engineers design, construct, evaluate, advise, monitor, and report on the performance of materials, equipment, systems, works, processes, and structures.

-Under Alberta’s Engineering and Geoscience Professions Act [pdf], you must be a registered member of the Association of Professional Engineers and Geoscientists of Alberta (APEGA) to practice as a Professional Engineer or engage in the practice of engineering.
 You do not have to register if you work under the direct supervision of a professional engineer and do not call yourself a Professional Engineer or use the word “engineer” in your job title.

 Industrial engineers can use their skills in almost any type of organization and are more widely distributed among industries than other engineers.
 They may work for:

-The employment outlook in this occupation will be influenced by a wide variety of factors including:
+Employment outlook is influenced by a wide variety of factors including:

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.